Bearman Cartoon: Bad Dog

 Bearman Cartoons Charity Challenge

-106 Responses to “Bearman Cartoon: Bad Dog”
+106 responses to “Bearman Cartoon: Bad Dog”

-1. Wow!That’s really a interesting post with have a funny topic.
+Wow!That’s really a interesting post with have a funny topic.

-2. Friggin Loon says:
+2. Friggin Loon Avatar

 That’s funny Bearman because I can distinctly remember chomping on a few dog biscuits as a kid.
 Hmm, I wonder if the dog was fobbing them off to me?